ethereum-oasis-op/baseline-standard/core/README.md

 ## The Baseline CORE Specification

-The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture that when implemented ensures that two or more systems of record can synchronize their system state over a permissionless public Consensus Controlled State Machine (CCSM) network.
+The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture that when implemented ensures that two or more systems of record can synchronize their system state over a public Consensus Controlled State Machine (CCSM) network.

 ## Status